Please find basic information about the fuzzy systems course below and more details on Moodle (elearning.ovgu.de).

 Conditions for Exams

-A new assignment sheet containing written and programming assignments is published on this web page every week.
-The written assignments must me ticked off at the beginning of every exercise.
-Ticking off an assignment means that you are willing and able to explain and present the assignment and your solution proposal (which does not need to be completely correct.
-However, you should be prepared thoroughly in order to solve the assignment).
+A new assignment sheet containing written and programming assignments is published every week.
+The written assignments must be submitted via Moodle.
+Submitting a solution means that you are willing and able to explain and present the assignment and your solution proposal (which does not need to be completely correct) during the online tutorial .
+However, you should be prepared thoroughly in order to present your solution.

 The graded certificate for this course is issued to students who